jugshaurya/showcase/mdx-blogs/algo.md

 ## Tree

 - height 0 is root=NULL
-- height starts from 1, level from 1, depth from 0 (follow this convention) => Level starts from 1, the height of the tree is the maximum level, depth of a node is always level of the node - 1
+- height starts from 0, level from 1, depth from 0 (follow this convention) => the height of the tree is the maximum depth of all nodes.
 - depth starts from the top. root's depth 0, root-children depth 1, and so on..
 - depth is the number of edges between the root to that node.
 - internal node = nodes that are not leaf nodes.; the root is also an internal node.